Written by Adam McIlroy.

 In order to understand the importance of death education, we need to know roughly what it is.
 Death education concerns three main areas of death: being prepared for your own death (i.e., end-of-life planning); how to deal with grief; and how to get more out of life, without a fear of death or of having regrets.
 It is an eclectic area of education that has relevance for us at all stages of our lives, but many of us only begin to think about death when we suffer the pain of a bereavement.

 The purpose of death education is to make people in society more conscious of death.
 By accepting our own mortality, we can get more joy out of life, not wear our grief so heavily, and be more prepared to meet our own end.
+Death learning encompasses not just factual knowledge, but emotional and practical competence too.

 Death can be a surprisingly complicated subject.
 For instance, even something as apparently simple as arranging a funeral has many different aspects, from administrative and logistical, to financial and emotional.
 End-of-life planning generally forces us to confront the possibility that we may lose our mental capacity, and to make provisions for that through setting up a Power of Attorney.
 It can be bewildering and intimidating, not to mention expensive to face all this, but most of us end up trying to learn about all this in the midst of our grief.
-That’s far from an ideal situation, and that’s exactly why death education is so important
+That’s far from an ideal situation, and that’s exactly why death education is so important.

 Death education matters because it promotes emotional preparedness, encourages meaningful conversation among family and friends, and acts as a basis for more informed end-of-life decisions.